-The Middle East Regional Cooperation (MERC) Program was established in 1981 to facilitate research collaboration between Egyptian and Israeli scientists after their two countries signed the Camp David Accords.
-The program expanded to include Jordan, Morocco, Tunisia, Lebanon, the West Bank and Gaza Strip in 1993.
+The Middle East Regional Cooperation (MERC) Program was established in 1981 to facilitate research collaboration between Egyptian and Israeli scientists following the signing of the Camp David Accords.
+Since 1993, the program has expanded to include researchers from the broader Middle East and North Africa region.

-Today, at a time of rapid change in the Arab world, MERC continues to bring together Arab and Israeli scientists and students to create and share solutions to regional development challenges while promoting a peaceful exchange between neighbors.
+Today, at a time of continuous change in the MENA region, MERC brings together scientists and students to create and share solutions to regional development challenges while promoting a peaceful exchange between neighbors.

 - Promote cooperation and cultural exchange between regional scientists.

 - Encourage innovation by inviting open-topic research proposals that allow regional investigators work on problems most relevant to them.

 - Focus on training students and early career scientists by encouraging exchanges between Israel and the broader MENA region.

 - Utilize peer review by U.S. scientists to ensure unbiased, thorough evaluation of research proposals.